 - time off to recharge his mind, body, and spirit and delve into personal hobbies.

 Why professional success was hard to achieve before

 Ricardo mentions that upon starting his PhD, he had put together a To-Do list that would have actually taken a whole three years to achieve.
 While the idea seemed sound, in practice, such a list proved overwhelming and paralizing.

 My lists were not constant at all, and that was not very helpful.Ricardo Duarte

 He was so concentrated on his wish list that he did not realise most of his tasks were actually goals.
-This is where the Grid can help a lot because it allows us to link goals with actual tasks.
+This is where the Grid can help achieve professional success because it allows us to link goals with actual tasks.
 The gridding process starts out with making a Yearly or Monthly Grid, which is the perfect place to catch those longer-term goals and aspirations.
 Then, you ‘downsize’ your practice into Weekly or Daily Grids, respectively to convert them into tasks.
 It is this step that actually creates focus on getting things done!
 By having your goals in mind and pursuing bite-sized tasks you can do in one sitting, the Grid is the perfect system to help you take concrete actions towards your desired future.

 How you can get results with the Grid method